RamezIssac/django-erp-framework/README.rst

 --------

 - A responsive dashboard built on top of Django's admin and Bootstrap AdminLte theme.
-- Using Django Slick Reporting for report Engine to compute and chart several types of reports with simple lines of code.
+- Using Django Slick Reporting for report Engine to compute and chart several reports types with simple lines of code.
-- A charting capabilities
 - A widget system to display reports and its charts on dashboard home , or on object's `view` pages.
 - Tools and goodies to extend and customize the framework behavior from top to bottom.
+- Extendable ERP modules ready to use.
 - Python 3.6 / 3.7 / 3.8
 - Django 2.2, 3.0 Compatible